Going back into the workplace after maternity leave can be tough.

 - Also keep your mind open and flexible to your employers’ alternatives.
 Ideally try and secure a ‘phased return to work’ with your employer.
 This way you can increase your hours gradually to support you and your baby in the transition, this is particularly helpful if your plan is to go back full time or nearly full time.

 - A lot of women report anxiety and fear of returning to work, naturally worried about how their child will adapt to nursery or a new routine, concerned that they will spend all day thinking about how their baby is.
 Speak to other mothers who have already gone through this.
 Most will alleviate fears and discuss coping mechanisms that they put in place.
-Many will happily report that they enjoy their days at work; hot drinks, better appreciation of baby when they get back and the fact they enjoy the different challenges that work brings.

 - If you are in a professional field, read up… Look at your professional body’s website, get the magazine, scroll social media feeds.
 Inevitably you have put CPD aside in recent months, but to get you back up to speed quickly and re-ignite your passion and excitement about going back to work this is an excellent and easy activity.